Cray-HPE/docs-csm/operations/network/external_dns/Troubleshoot_Systems_Not_Provisioned_with_External_IP_Addresses.md

 If SSH access to a non-compute node \(NCN\) is available, it is possible to override resolution of external hostnames and forward local ports into the cluster for the cluster IP address of the corresponding service.

-**WARNING:** This will bypass the Keycloak gatekeeper and Istio ingress gateway, which handle authentication and authorization.
+**WARNING:** This will bypass the OAuth2 Proxy and Istio ingress gateway, which handle authentication and authorization.

-Enable systems without CAN to provision services with external hostnames.
+Enable systems without CMN to provision services with external hostnames.

-### Prerequisites
+## Prerequisites

-The Customer Access Network \(CAN\) is not supported on the system.
+The Customer Management Network \(CMN\) is not supported on the system.

-### Procedure
+## Procedure

 1. Search for the VirtualService object that corresponds to the desired service.